joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 This blog post is based on a blog post written by the popular bayesian statistician Andrew Gelman.

 Dr. Gelman's post was written in the [Stan](https://mc-stan.org/) probabilistic programming language (or PPL).
-Since this post there have been a couple other blog posts translating the code to other PPL's.
+Since this post, there have been a couple other blog posts translating the code to other PPLs.
 They are excellent and I definitely recommend checking them out.
 Here's the list of links and my opinion on some of the benefits of reading each:

 * Dr. Gelman's using Stan with R: See [here](https://mc-stan.org/users/documentation/case-studies/golf.html).
 Read Dr. Gelman's post first as he lays out the problem being modeled here really well.
 Explaining the geometry at play and how to adjust the models to incorporate the physics of the problem.
 It's a great article showing the power of using a probabilistic programming language to build models.
 * Colin Carroll's using the Python PPL PyMC3: You can check out his work [here](https://nbviewer.jupyter.org/github/pymc-devs/pymc3/blob/master/docs/source/notebooks/putting_workflow.ipynb).
 I really enjoyed Colin's post because of his prior predictive checks, data visualizations, and showing the value of these models moving past predictions.
 * Adam Haber's post using Python and Tensorflow Probability: See [here](https://adamhaber.github.io/post/nuts/).
-His post goes in great detail about more of the sampling and lower level details of Tensorflow and MCMC.
+His post goes into great detail about more of the sampling and lower level details of Tensorflow Probability and MCMC.

 My post is nothing really novel, simply a port to the Julia PPL, [Turing.jl](https://turing.ml/dev/).
-This post shows how to specify and estimate these same models within Julia.
+This post shows how to specify and estimate these same models within the Julia programming language.

 ## Getting started and plotting

-Let's Load the data and calculate the probabilities and error.
-We'll use the following formula to calculate the error bars for the putting success rate:
+Let's Load the data and take a look:

-`$$
-\sqrt{\hat{p}_j(1-\hat{p}_j)/n_j}
-$$`

 ````julia
 using Turing, CSV